pythonadventurer/ObsidianTools/README.md

 ### Challenges
 - System easily becomes cumbersome to manage manually.
 As the number of files increases, it becomes more difficult to keep track of category and topic numbers.
-- Likely to be difficult and cumbersome for a non-technical user.

 ### System Specifications
 #### File Types